|

 statements about the future behavior of the water masses is speculative,

-arrogant and naive.
 None of the above-mentioned points (a-c) is discussed by the authors.
 At least they should have mentioned the huge dimensions involved, and the huge supremacy of ocean temperature over air temperature, which is a too big story to be raised here.

 Even if science is unwilling